natevw/World-Wide-WebGL-map-demo/README.rst

 .. image:: https://github.com/andyet/World-Wide-WebGL-map-demo/raw/master/_attachments/HYP_50M_SR_W.jpg

-You can `view this as a hosted demo`_ or `read our blog post about it`_.
+You can `view this as a hosted demo`_ or `read our blog posts about it`_.

 .. _&yet: http://andyet.net
-.. _view this as a hosted demo: http://andyet.couchone.com/world/_design/webgl/demo.html
+.. _view this as a hosted demo: http://andyet.couchone.com/world/_design/webgl/demo2.html
-.. _read our blog post about it: http://cloudcartography.com/post/2087091647/making-maps-with-webgl
+.. _read our blog posts about it: http://cloudcartography.com/